 It was sad to leave Petra but it was time to make our way to Amman for the last leg of our 15 Day Egypt and Jordan Tour.

-On the way to Amman, we made a quick stop into the Kerak Castle, an old crusader castle built in the 12th century.
-We then continued to Amman, arriving at the hotel around 5pm.
+On the way to Amman, we made a quick stop at the Kerak Castle, an old crusader castle built in the 12th century.
+We then continued to Amman, arriving at the hotel around 5 pm.

 The Dead Sea was really something else!
 It happens to be the lowest point on earth at 400m below sea level.

-We spent a few hours bobbing around in the hypersaline beach, enjoying our last day on tour!
+We spent a few hours bobbing around on the hypersaline beach, enjoying our last day on tour!